pyocd/pyOCD/docs/options.md

 <td>False</td>
 <td>
 Whether to put pyOCD into multicore debug mode.
-The primary effect is to modify the default software reset type for secondary cores to use VECTRESET, which will fall back to emulated reset if the secondary core is not v7-M.
+The primary effect is to modify the default software reset type for secondary cores to use VECTRESET, which will fall back to emulated reset for secondary cores that are not v7-M architecture (VECTRESET is only supported on v7-M).
+The core that is considered the primary core is selected by the `primary_core` option.
 </td></tr>

 <tr><td>fast_program</td>